-This vegan edition of the classic French salad was adapted from a Food Network recipe by Emeril Lagasse (http://bit.ly/1THYnB3).
+This vegan edition of the classic French salad was adapted from a Food Network recipe by Emeril Lagasse, which is no longer available on their site.
+(Recipe updated slightly 2/11/2024.)

 Ingredients